-Marshes are adjacent to several important stretches of road in Arrowsic, including along Route 127 near the Wilder Memorial Bridge.
-These ecosystems will face increased stress from rising sea levels and increased wave action, which will impede their ability to provide flood and erosion protections for roads.
-Conservation of lands adjoining to vulnerable marshes will allow these ecosystems to better adapt and migrate inland, which will mitigate the negative impact to the ecosystem services these areas provide.
+Marshes along the three rivers surrounding Arrowsic (Kennebec, Sasanoa and Back rivers) are nationally significant for their extensive wildlife and fisheries habitat.
+These marshes also provide crucial flood control by acting as sponges.
+Several are adjacent to important stretches of road in Arrowsic, including along Route 127.
+These ecosystems will face increased stress from sea level rise and increased wave action, which will impede their ability to provide flood and erosion protection for the island.
+Conserving land adjacent to vulnerable marshes will allow these ecosystems to better adapt and migrate inland, which will mitigate the negative impact to the ecosystem services these areas provide.